Hapara/d3.chart.heatmap-matrix/README.md

 #### chart.rowData([fn])

-  * `fn(datum)` *Function* Called for each row, must return an `Object` containing bubble data for this row.
+  * `fn(datum)` *Function* Called for each row, must return an `Object` containing cell data for this row.

 Required.